In this article, I will talk about the Linux commands often used by middleware administrators or Sysadmin daily.

 gunzip command will help you to extract the gz file.

-Often asked to provide server information, if you are working on migration or capacity planning.
+Frequently asked to provide server information if you are working on migration or capacity planning.
+Here is a quick command to help you find the CPU, memory, and file system details.

 CPU information